If you are thinking of selling a house in New Jersey, it is highly recommended to have the legal advice of a real estate attorney during this process.

 - Opportunity to make home improvements.

-- Fair deal for both parties.
+- Fair treatment for both parties.

-- Better rating.
+- Best rating.

 - Legal compliance.